-- (1) The entry plaza has a bench looking out to the rounda-bout and is used as a pickup and drop off zone. - (2) Entering the site, there is a walkway featuring a welcome sign with a QR code to an educational website.
+- (1) An entry plaza at SW Newberg Street that has a bench looking out to the round-a-bout and is used as a pickup and drop off zone. - (2) Entering the site, there is a walkway featuring a welcome sign with a QR code to an educational website.
 The walkway is adorned with benches that overlook the Lake and pavers featuring Veteran names. - (3) Continuing through the site on the main circulation path, there are intimate seating areas with benches oriented to the Lake and placed in landscaping with adjacent boulders. - (4) The flexible active area provides a synthetic turf area for activity or gathering and looks out toward the Lake and public art water feature. - (5) The public art water feature is natural and constructed from boulders.